The Cosine Rule: GCSE Maths Formula, Examples & When to Use It

 - A side and its opposite angle, plus one other side or angle

-- Two angles and one side (you can find the third angle first since angles sum to 180)
+- Two angles and one side (find the third angle first since they sum to 180)

 A quick test: if you can pair up a side with its opposite angle, use the sine rule.
-If you cannot, use the cosine rule.
+If you can’t, use the cosine rule.

 Common Mistakes